SalomePlatform/yacs/doc/rappels.rst

      components.
 The choice of containers may be important if it is required that one component should not be in the same executable as another.
    - **SALOME application**:  set of SALOME modules integrated into the SALOME platform.
-This platform is built on KERNEL and GUI basic modules that provide component running and integration services in the graphic MMI.
+This platform is built on KERNEL and GUI basic modules that provide component running and integration services in the graphic user interface.
 A SALOME application provides several scripts to run the application (runAppli), enter the application environment (runSession) and other more internal scripts such as remote run (runRemote).